Oatmeal Bars Recipe inspired by Nature Valley’s soft baked bars, but even better homemade with a thick, chewy texture and rich peanut butter flavor.

 Instructions

-• Preheat oven to 325°F. Line an 8×8-inch pan with parchment paper, leaving an overhang for easy removal, and set aside.
+• Heat oven to 325°F and line an 8 x 8-inch pan with parchment paper, leaving an overhang for easy removal.

-• Combine all the ingredients except the peanut butter chips in a large bowl.
-Beat with a hand mixer until smooth.
-Add in the peanut butter chips and fold with a spatula to combine.
+• Add all ingredients except the peanut butter chips to a large bowl.
+Beat with a hand mixer until smooth, then gently fold in the chips with a spatula.

 Recipe Notes

-Note 1: Although this recipe uses naturally gluten-free ingredients, check labels to ensure they weren’t processed in facilities with gluten.
-For guaranteed gluten-free bars, use products labeled as made in gluten-free environments.
+Note 1: While these bars use naturally gluten-free ingredients, always check labels to be sure they were not processed in facilities that handle gluten.
+For guaranteed gluten-free bars, use certified gluten free products.

-Note 2: To make oat flour, grind up oats in a blender or food processor until the oats are the texture and size of regular flour.
-Make sure to measure the oat flour after grinding the oats.
+Note 2: To make oat flour, blend whole oats in a blender or food processor until they look like flour.
+Measure after blending, not before.

-Storage: Store leftovers in an airtight container at room temperature for 2-3 days or in the fridge for up to a week.
+Storage: Let the bars cool fully, then wrap each one on its own in plastic wrap.
+Keep them at room temperature for 2 to 3 days or store in the fridge for up to 1 week.

 Nutrition